jmaddington/macping/README.md

 ## Installation

+Since the app is not signed, Gatekeeper may block it on first launch.
+You can either download a pre-built version from Releases and remove the quarantine attribute, or build it locally with Xcode to sign it with your own certificate.

+Sorry about the inconvenience!
+I may get an Apple Developer account in the future to sign the app properly.

 ### Option 1: Download from Releases

 1. Download the latest `.dmg` from [Releases](https://github.com/angristan/MacThrottle/releases)
-2. Drag `MacThrottle.app` to your Applications folder
+2. Open it, and drag `MacThrottle.app` to your Applications folder
-3. Right-click the app → "Open" → "Open" (required for unsigned apps)
+3. Remove quarantine attribute: `xattr -r -d com.apple.quarantine /Applications/MacThrottle.app`
+4. Open the app

 ### Option 2: Build Locally